Rakeela/dragora-notes/aowcommander-profiles.md

-# AoWCommander Profiles
+# AoWCommander-Profiles

 I shouldn't write this; it's perilously close to writing fanfic.
 Yet I've enjoyed a few of my heroes distinctly more than others in this game, and I'd like to give them some distinction.
-Note that I typically use <Name> the <Descriptor> to distinguish commanders and focus my thoughts about them.
+Note that I typically use (Name) the (Descriptor0 to distinguish commanders and focus my thoughts about them.

 Karacal the Burning Fool:
 Shakarn [[Celestian]]